ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 # Adding and deleting prefix filters
 {: #adding-prefix-filters}

 Prefix filtering allows you to set an ordered list of filters that determine the routes your transit gateway should accept or deny.
+You can add optional prefix filters when you add connections while creating a transit gateway, or ater a transit gateway is provisioned.
 {: shortdesc}

 ## Before you begin